bcc-code/developer.bcc.no/docs/guides/coding-guide.md

 * ** **

 ### 2.4 Documentation
 * **Public Documentation** should be included in the `docs` folder of your repository in markdown format.
-This can easily be published to the developer portal.
-[Read guide here)[https://developer.bcc.no/bcc-documentation-base/deploying-site/#publishing-documentation].
+This can easily be published to the developer portal. ([Read guide here](https://developer.bcc.no/bcc-documentation-base/deploying-site/#publishing-documentation)).

 ## 3. Development Frameworks